You will need a good honours degree (minimum 2.1) or equivalent in a relevant discipline, or relevant experience and a portfolio of work.

-This course allows you to develop your artistic practice whilst engaging professionally with the vibrant arts community in Nottingham.
-You will critically engage with, interrogate and resolve your own practice, leading to an informed and established body of work.
+This course allows you to develop your artistic practice whilst engaging professionally with the rich and vibrant arts community in Nottingham, which is recognised as having one of the most active artist-led scenes outside London.
+You will critically engage with, interrogate and resolve your own practice, as you develop an informed and established body of work.

-- Dedicate yourself to the studio, focusing and exploring your practice.
+- Dedicate yourself to the studio, focusing and exploring your practice

-- Work with the arts community in Nottingham to widen your practice and professional network.
+- Work with the arts community in Nottingham to widen your practice and professional network

-- Take part in a programme of professional practice, including career development planning and professional work experience.
+- Take part in a programme of professional practice, including career development planning and professional work experience

-- Benefit from our extensive links with festivals, arts organisations, and artists’ groups locally, nationally and internationally, including our own Bonington Gallery.
+- Be supported by staff who are practicing artists in their own right. * Benefit from our extensive links with festivals, arts organisations and artists’ groups locally, nationally and internationally, including our own Bonington Gallery

 Information for international students